 - Using the MVC framework, you can very easily create SEO-friendly URLs for your application’s web pages, which will increase the number of visitors.

-Defining the main functions of the application
+Defining the main functions of the MVC web app

 Before we move on to considering the technical specifications of MVC application development, first you need to determine its main functions.
 Think about and then write down the answers to these questions: